opencog/atomspace-dht/README.md

 a variety of distributed hash table services.
 It provides decentralized storage of data.

-## Alpha version 0.1.1
+## Alpha version 0.1.2
 Most things mostly work.
 See the [examples](examples).
 Some unit tests pass.
+There are several show-stopper or near-showstopper issues preventing further development see the issues list below.

 ### Status
 In the current implementation:
- * OpenDHT appears to be highly compatible with the requirements imposed by the AtomSpace backend API.
-It seems to provide exactly those services that the AtomSpace needs.
+ * OpenDHT appears to be compatible with the requirements imposed by the AtomSpace backend API.
+It seems to provide most of the services that the AtomSpace needs.
 This makes future development and operation look very promising.
+ * Despite this, there are several serious issues that are roadblocks to further development.
+These are listed belw.
- * System is almost feature-complete.
+ * The implementation is almost feature-complete.
 Missing are:
-    + Atom deletion
-    + A stable server
+    + Ability to delete Atoms.
+    + Rate-limiting issues leading to misssing data.
+    + Inability to flush pending output to the network.
  * All seven unit tests have been ported over (from the original SQL backend driver tests) currently four of seven pass.
 The below (usually) pass; when they fail, its due to rate-limiting.